shreevatsa/sanskrit/README.md

             -- whole verse,
             -- each half (if verse is 4 lines),
             -- each line.
-        4. [Maybe] Look for substrings, find closest match, etc.?
+        4. [TODO/Maybe] Look for substrings, find closest match, etc.?
            Would have to restrict to the popular metres on the web version.

+### Step 3.
+[Display]

+Display the information contained in MatchResult, along with debugging output from the previous steps.